rahulxqmoz/blogapp_frontend/README.md

 - **Register**: Enables new users to sign up.
 - **Create/Edit Post**: Forms for authenticated users to create or edit blog posts.

+## Backend Setup

+To fully utilize the application, ensure the backend is running locally.
+Follow the setup guide in the [WeatherApp Backend Repository]((https://github.com/rahulxqmoz/blog_app).

 ## Contributing

 Contributions are welcome!
 Follow these steps: